otrv4/otrv4/otrv4.md

 ## Offline Conversation Initialization

-To begin an offline conversation, a prekey is retrieved from an untrusted prekey server.
+To begin an offline conversation, a prekey is published to an unstrusted served and this action is seen as the start of a non-interactive DAKE.
+Then, a prekey is retrieved by the party attempting to send a message from the mentioned untrusted and this completes the non-interactive DAKE.
 The security of ZDH does not require trusting the server used to distribute prekeys.
 A non-interactive auth message is created using material in the prekey and the plaintext that the user wishes to send.

-TODO: Improve this, but a rough description of how it works is:
-1. Ask the untrusted server for a authentificated prekey using a protocol to be defined in another spec.
-   TODO: should we insist in doing a DAKEZ with the server?
-2. Send the last ZDH message with an encrypted data message.
-3. Ratcheting at the chain-key level for sending additional messages.

 ### Non-interactive Deniable Authenticated Key Exchange (DAKE)